 The more colours you can use in the space available, the better the effect.
 I am using three colours in varying shades of red to fill the heart design.
 You can shade the picture with crayons and heat set it with a medium hot iron on the reverse of the fabric – this can give you a guideline (as well as an excuse for not thoroughly filling the design if you are lazy – the colours will make up for the lack of stitches in gaps)

 Start stitching a split outline around the design.
-This will be wholly covered with long and short stitches afterwards.
+This will be wholly covered with long and short stitches afterward.
 Use your first colour to make the outline.

 Now to fill in the design – Start from the edge of the split stitch outline and Fill in as much of the design as required with closely worked long and short stitches.